craam/RSTNPy/README.md

 ```

 ## Compatibility
 The library was tested with Python 3.6.5, and Python 2.7.14.
-It'll probably work with other python3 version, but i don't know if it'll work with Python 2.6 or older versions.
+It'll probably work with other python3 versions, but i don't know if it'll work with Python 2.6 or older versions.